TimeLine-Bookstore/Py-crawler/Doc-in-other-languages/README.md

 * [梗体中文](https://github.com/TimeLine-Bookstore/Py-crawler/tree/master/Doc-in-other-languages/zh-Joke)> Chinese Joke (zh-Joke; No standard language code)

 ## You translate with documents
 Before you officially translate a document, we want you to be good at using the translator and the tools you already have.
-Learn what features and documentation mean.
-If you wish, please pull the branch to commit to us when you're done.
+Understand what features and documentation mean.
+If you wish, pull the branch to commit to us when you're done.

 ## About translation packs
 You can create a translation package for the program as much as you want.
 We also very much support you in making translation packages for this program, and it would be nice if they could be made public.